opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

 ### Processing time

-**Processing time** accounts for any extra overhead tasks that OpenSearch Benchmark performs during the life cycle of a request, such as setting up a request context manager and calling a method to pass the request off to the OpenSearch client.
-This is in contrast to **service time**, which only accounts for the different from when a request was sent and when the response is received by the OpenSearch client.
+**Processing time** accounts for any extra overhead tasks that OpenSearch Benchmark performs during the lifecycle of a request, such as setting up a request context manager or calling a method to pass the request to the OpenSearch client.
+This is in contrast to **service time**, which only accounts for the difference from when a request was sent and when the OpenSearch client receives the response.

 ### Took time